oulevey/pHpOCKEY/README.md

 - output			Directory where the heatmaps will be saved.

 ## Options
-- —png				Produces a PNG heatmap.
+- —-png				Produces a PNG heatmap.
-- —scad			Builds an OpenSCAD heatmap.
+- —-scad			Builds an OpenSCAD heatmap.
-- —help			Shows this message and quits.
+- --help			Shows this message and quits.
-- —version	Prints application version.
+- —-version	Prints application version.

+Special thanks to lautr3k who made this project a reality !